-11-screen movie theater coming to Willow Grove Mall
+11-screen movie theater coming to Willow Grove Park mall

 "As malls across the country adapt to an e-commerce economy, I am thrilled to see the mall add an exciting new attraction, which I believe will help the mall stay strong for many years to come," he added.

-He also said the project offers a much-needed addition for Abington residents whose nearest movie theater is about a 20-minute drive away.
+The project offers a much-needed addition for Abington residents, whose nearest movie theater is about a 20-minute drive away, he noted.

-"As malls across the country adapt to an e-commerce economy, I am thrilled to see the Mall add an exciting new attraction which I believe will help the Mall stay strong for many years to come," Vahey said.

-Studio Movie Grill has nearly 30 locations spread out across the country.
+Studio Movie Grill has nearly 30 locations in the United States.

 The full project application can be found here.